 Click here for a step-by-step instruction guide for those who want to join LPGA Amateur Golf Association.
 To get to the LPGA Amateur Golf Association DC chapter, type Washington, DC (or just Washington).
 This will bring up the Washington DC Chapter without having to scroll through the entire list.

-You can join online (scroll to the bottom of the page, then click on the Sign Up button) or you can mail in an application.
+You can join online (scroll to the bottom of the page, then click on the Sign Up button).

 How Do I Renew My Membership?